Mawtini:

 “A Cultural Archive of Home, Identity, and Arab American Experience"

-Mawtini, which means "Homeland" in Arabic, is an oral history and community building project funded by the City of San Luis Obispo DEI High Impact Grant, administered by the Peace Academic of the Sciences and Arts and Our Roots/Our Routes.
+Mawtini, which means homeland in Arabic, is an oral history and community building project funded by the City of San Luis Obispo DEI High Impact Grant, administered by the Peace Academy of the Sciences and Arts and Our Roots/Our Routes.

 The Mawtini project is rooted in stories of home and belonging, this community oral history project weaves together Arab American voices in SLO.
 Through shared memories, recorded interviews, a living archive, and interactive events, we invite the community to listen deeply, connect across cultures and grow together.